zendframework/component-split/assets/root-files/CONTRIBUTING.md

 You can turn on conditional tests with the phpunit.xml file.
 To do so:

- -  Copy `phpunit.xml.dist` file to `phpunit.xml.php`
+ -  Copy `phpunit.xml.dist` file to `phpunit.xml`
- -  Edit `phpunit.xml.php` to enable any specific functionality you want to test, as well as to provide test values to utilize.
+ -  Edit `phpunit.xml` to enable any specific functionality you want to test, as well as to provide test values to utilize.

 ## Running Coding Standards Checks